xomanova/civic-grant-agent-core/SUBMISSION.md

 ## Technical Implementation: ADK Concepts Applied

-This project demonstrates production-ready implementation of key ADK concepts:
+This project demonstrates implementation of key ADK concepts:

 ### 1. Multi-Agent System (Custom Orchestrator)
 Rather than a simple sequential pipeline, I implemented a **custom OrchestratorAgent** that extends `google.adk.agents.Agent` with a `_run_async_impl` method.
 This orchestrator: